Course Outline

 • Respecting the rights and privacy of content creators and consumers

-• Promoting creativity and collaboration between human users and AI systems
+• Fostering creativity and collaboration between human experts and AI systems for government initiatives

 Summary and Next Steps